 Several years ago Susan and I were approached by the county Conservation Department and ask if we would host a summer pasture walk.
 They hoped to showcase our conservation efforts and stewardship of our land while still running an Angus operation.
 We jumped at the opportunity to explain our philosophy of treating the land correctly as it provided income and enjoyment to us.
 The “Living Off the Land”, pasture walk was a very rewarding thing for us to have done.
 We met many self minded individuals who expressed their thanks to us for having shared our operations conservation practices with them.

 Recently I was the key note speaker at a very large conference called “Managing Oaks in the Driftless Area”.
 County Conservation and Forestry Department heads approached us to speak.
 With little arm twisting I agreed to speak to the crowd.
 The main thrust of my talk and slide show was the 23 acre total clear cut and management of a mixed oaks and hardwoods section of our woods.
 As a former Ag.
 Teacher I still enjoy speaking too and teaching groups.
 The talk and slide show was very well received by the well attended event.

-I also currently sit on our county Soil and Water Conservation advisor committee.
-It has been a real eye opener to me to see the county as a whole when it comes to important issues such as erosion, land use, pollution, land development, water quality etc. Our county sits in the part of the United States that is referred to as the “Driftless Area”.
+I currently sit on our county Soil and Water Conservation advisor committee.
+It has been a real eye opener to me to see the county as a whole when it comes to important issues such as erosion, land use, pollution, land development, zoning, water quality etc. Our county sits in the part of the United States that is referred to as the “Driftless Area”.
 No glaciers pushed through this area thousands of years ago.
 Because of this our topography is very steep and rugged.
 This topography makes farming here more challenging to say the least.